-The COA includes a student's actual school expenses (tuition, fees) and estimates of the cost of books and supplies, basic living expenses, and certain expenses associated with obtaining a first professional license.
+The COA includes a student's actual school expenses (tuition, fees).
+It also includes estimates of the cost of books, materials, supplies, equipment, food, housing, certain transportation and miscellaneous personal expenses, federal student loan fees, and certain expenses associated with obtaining a first professional license.